SolidWallOfCode/txn_box/doc/dev/design.en.rst

 decided it would be better to a more "slicing" style for the configuration, where early decisions would preclude having to check other, no longer possible conditions.
 For instance, consider a comparison using series of regular expression such as ".*[.]example[.]one", ".*[.]example[.]two", etc. as the host.
 These must be compared, one by one, until a match is found.
-With |TxB| is possible to first to a (fast) suffix check for "example.one".
+Do_with |TxB| is possible to first to a (fast) suffix check for "example.one".
 If there are multiple regular expressions for hosts in that domain, then those can as a group be checked or not depending on the suffix check, reducing the overal number of comparisons.